therealsphinx/support.balsamiq.com/content/mybalsamiq/siteownerleft.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "Our myBalsamiq site owner left the company.
-How can I reclaim our company's site?"
+title: "Our myBalsamiq Site Owner Left the Company.
+How Can I Reclaim Our Company's Site?"
 menu:
   menumybalsamiq:
     parent: mybalsamiq